 - If applicable, complete a Request for Campus Financial Account

-- If applicable, contact national or regional organizations to become an affiliate student chapter at Pellissippi State
+- If applicable, contact national or regional clubs to become an affiliate student chapter at Pellissippi State

-Student groups will be notified of approval within two weeks by the Director of Student Life.
-Officers must meets with the Director to receive a brief orientation on student club policies and procedures, to receive an official student organization manual.
+Student clubs will be notified of approval within two weeks by the Director of Student Life.
+Officers must meets with the Director to receive a brief orientation on student club policies and procedures and to receive an official student organization manual.

 Special Interest Groups

 Special Interest Groups are also used to describe groups that are organized for one-time events.